defibull/blockchain/README.md

 # blockchain
 Summaries of various blockchain papers.
+Opinions are my own and do not reflect those of my employer.